 In more recent years, access to SIENA has also been afforded to asset-recovery offices (AROs), which use it to exchange information about assets to be seized, frozen or confiscated in EU countries.

 A tool was added to SIENA that allowed it to handle restricted content on counter terrorism.
 In response, counter terrorism units connected to the platform, thus enhancing the exchange of information and intelligence in this key area.
+By the end of 2016, with 90 % of all Member States and 46 counter-terrrorism authorities were connected to dedicated SIENA counter-terrorism environment.

 Europol’s Strategy for 2016-2020 calls for the further development of SIENA as the system of choice for the secure exchange and communication of law-enforcement information.